gvelim/CSX0003RUST/csx3/src/merge_in_place.md

 4. Always `[j'] == [j]`

 ## Scaling up performance
-It is important that for each iteration, we translate `p` **current position** onto the `p'` position and its resulting non-sequential movement.
+It is important that for each iteration, we translate `p` **current position** onto the `p'` position with its resulting non-sequential movement.
 Therefore, to find `p'` and for less than 500 elements, we can map `p -> p'` by searching serially within the `[c .. left_array.len()]` range; use of 3rd property.
 However, this approach has an `O(n^2)` time complexity as the datasets grow larger, as it renders the serial search approach into a nested loop.
 Eliminating such loop will retain the linearity of the algorithm.

 Given that `p'` position is derived somehow always in relation to `c` and `p`, can we **pre-calculate `p'` movement ahead of time** rather calculating for current `p` ?